Chernobyl disaster: Construction of the sarcophagus

-With the extinguishing of the open air reactor fire, the next step was to prevent the spread of contamination.
-This could be due to wind action which could carry away loose contamination, and by birds which could land within the wreckage and then carry contamination elsewhere.
-In addition, rainwater could wash contamination away from the reactor area and into the sub-surface water table, where it could migrate outside the site area.
-Rainwater falling on the wreckage could also weaken the remaining reactor structure by accelerating corrosion of steelwork.
-A further challenge was to reduce the large amount of emitted gamma radiation, which was a hazard to the workforce operating the adjacent reactor No. 3.
+With the extinguishing of the open air reactor fire, the next step was to prevent the spread of contamination due to wind or birds which could land within the wreckage and then carry contamination elsewhere.
+In addition, rainwater could wash contamination into the sub-surface water table, where it could migrate outside the site area.
+Rainwater falling on the wreckage could also accelerate corrosion of steelwork in the remaining reactor structure.
+A further challenge was to reduce the large amount of emitted gamma radiation, which was a hazard to the workforce operating adjacent reactor No. 3.

 The solution chosen was to enclose the wrecked reactor by the construction of a huge composite steel and concrete shelter, which became known as the "Sarcophagus".
 It had to be erected quickly and within the constraints of high levels of ambient gamma radiation.
 The design started on 20 May 1986, 24 days after the disaster, and construction was from June to late November.
-This major construction project was carried out under the very difficult circumstances of high levels of radiation both from the core remnants and the deposited radioactive contamination around it.

 The construction workers had to be protected from radiation, and techniques such as crane drivers working from lead-lined control cabins were employed.
-The construction work included erecting walls around the perimeter, clearing and surface concreting the surrounding ground to remove sources of radiation and to allow access for large construction machinery, constructing a thick radiation shielding wall to protect the workers in reactor No. 3, fabricating a high-rise buttress to strengthen weak parts of the old structure, constructing an overall roof, and provisioning a ventilation extract system to capture any airborne contamination arising within the shelter.
+The construction work included erecting walls around the perimeter, clearing and surface concreting the surrounding ground to remove sources of radiation and to allow access for large construction machinery, constructing a thick radiation shielding wall to protect the workers in reactor No. 3, fabricating a high-rise buttress to strengthen parts of the old structure, constructing an overall roof, and provisioning a ventilation extract system to capture any airborne contamination within the shelter.

 Investigations of the reactor condition

 During the construction of the sarcophagus, a scientific team, as part of an investigation dubbed "Complex Expedition", re-entered the reactor to locate and contain nuclear fuel to prevent another explosion.
 These scientists manually collected cold fuel rods, but great heat was still emanating from the core.
 Rates of radiation in different parts of the building were monitored by drilling holes into the reactor and inserting long metal detector tubes.
-The scientists were exposed to high levels of radiation and radioactive dust.
+The scientists were exposed to high levels of radiation.

 In December 1986, after six months of investigation, the team discovered with the help of a remote camera that an intensely radioactive mass more than 2 m wide had formed in the basement of Unit Four.
 The mass was called "the elephant's foot" for its wrinkled appearance.
 It was composed of melted sand, concrete, and a large amount of nuclear fuel that had escaped from the reactor.
 The concrete beneath the reactor was steaming hot, and was breached by now-solidified lava and spectacular unknown crystalline forms termed chernobylite.
 It was concluded that there was no further risk of explosion.